-During the camp sessions, campers may participate in a variety of activities with their cabin groups, as individuals, and with the entire camp:
+During the summer camp sessions, campers may participate in a variety of activities with their cabin groups, as individuals, and with the entire camp:

 - Competitive and noncompetitive field games